Why you need an emergency management plan

 Emergency team roles and responsibilities

 Communication is essential when making emergency planning procedures.
-Consider allocating a person/people to be responsible for any emergency situation.
+Consider making a team of people responsible for any emergency.
 Set clear roles and responsibilities and provide appropriate training.

-Complete this section after an emergency happens.
-You should include the following in the recovery section of an emergency management plan.
+Complete the recovery section of the plan after an emergency happens.
+You should include the following.

 Business impact assessment

 Assess the damage to your business.
-List the main damage, its impact on your business, and what you’re going to do about it.
-Assign responsibility for any tasks you've identified.
+List the main damage, its impact on your business and what you’re going to do about it.
+Assign responsibility for the tasks you've identified.

 Recovery contacts

-List all of the organisations or people that will be essential to the recovery of your business.
+List all the organisations and people that are essential to your business’s recovery.

 Insurance claims

-List any insurance policies you have claimed for and record discussions you have with insurers about your claims.
+List any insurance claims you make and discussions you have with insurers.

 Market assessment

-Based on your assessment of the damage to your business and/or surrounding area, list any areas of your market that have changed.
+Based on the damage to your business and surrounding area, outline any changes to your market.

 Marketing strategy

-After you‘ve completed your continuity, action and recovery plans, list and attach copies of supporting documentation, such as:
+After you‘ve completed your plan, attach copies of supporting documentation, such as:

 Regularly review your emergency management and recovery plan.
-It's also important to update your plan each time your staff change, or if you move to a new business location.
+It's important to update your plan after staff changes or when you move to a new business location.

-Practice your emergency action plan with your staff.
-You may find there are things missing or steps you need to change.
-This is your opportunity to make sure your emergency procedures are as efficient as possible.
+Rehearse your emergency action plan with your staff.
+You might find there are things missing or steps you need to change.
+This is your chance to make sure your emergency procedures are as efficient as possible.